Multilingual vs Crosslingual Retrieval of Fact-Checked Claims: A Tale of Two Approaches: Results and Discussion

-Overall, our unsupervised experiments highlight the following relevant patterns: \textit{a)} with the exception of \texttt{bge-multilingual-gemma2}, which shows high performance in both contexts, models that perform best in the multilingual setting do not perform equally well in the crosslingual setting, and vice versa.
+Overall, our unsupervised experiments highlight the following relevant trends: \textit{a)} with the exception of \texttt{bge-multilingual-gemma2}, which shows high performance in both contexts, models that perform best in the multilingual setting do not always perform equally well in the crosslingual setting, and vice versa.
 This, once again, reflects the uniqueness of the crosslingual context.
-There are many aspects that may influence this outcome, both linguistic (e.g., language coverage, quality/quantity of training data, use of synthetic data) and technological (e.g., pre-training methods) and we intend to further analyze these aspects in the near future. \textit{b)} Re-ranking proves effective in many cases, although its contribution is more evident in the crosslingual case.
-Also, albeit tested on a limited number of models, LLM-based re-ranking yields major performance improvements w.r.t. cross-encoder re-ranking, but it comes at a higher computational cost. \textit{c)} Encoder-based embedding models often outperform many LLM-based embeddings.
-This might be due to different reasons, including the fact that we tested all systems zero-shot without using prompting. \textit{d)} Finally, the unsupervised approach shows remarkable scaling capabilities, achieving very competitive results in ranking tens of thousands of claims, especially if coupled with LLM-based re-ranking.
-This makes the approach a valuable tool for deployment in real-world use cases.
+Moreover, \textit{b)} smaller, encoder-only embedding models (like \texttt{multilingual-e5-large} and \texttt{gte-multilingual-base}) often challenge or even outperform larger decoder-only models (like \texttt{bge-multilingual-gemma2} or \texttt{text-embedding-3-large}) in the task of claim retrieval, in particular in the crosslingual setup.
+When combined with the above-mentioned correlation analysis, this indicates that model size, embedding dimensionality, and model architecture do not impact significantly performance, suggesting that other factors, such as language coverage, data variety, and the used pre-training method may have greater influence on results.
+Finally, \textit{c)} re-ranking proves effective in many cases, although its contribution is more evident in the crosslingual setup.
+Albeit tested on a limited number of models, LLM-based re-ranking yields major performance improvements with respect to cross-encoder re-ranking, but at a higher computational cost.